Cybersecurity Tips

 What are IoT’s?

 Refrigerators, watches, light bulbs, TVs, even cars, are capable of connecting to the Internet.
 Devices as those listed in the previous sentence are now being referred to as “IoT” which is short for “Internet of Things.”
+These devices give hackers more opportunities to exploit vulnerabilities within your network by gaining access via IoT’s.

 Below are tips provided by the United States Cybersecurity & Infrastructure Security Agency (CISA.gov) on how to protect your devices and stop you from falling victim to an unethical hacker.